How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 2. Operational Agility

-Supports mobile workforces and floating staff without losing control.
+Supports mobile workforces and temporary rotations without weakening control.

 3. Simplified Compliance

-A healthcare system managing 70+ facilities reported a 45% reduction in audit prep time and zero compliance violations after deploying CloudGate PIAM to power its Zero Trust security strategy.
+A healthcare system managing 70+ facilities achieved a 45% reduction in audit preparation time and zero compliance violations after deploying CloudGate PIAM to power its Zero Trust model.

 Case Study: Deploying Zero Trust Physical Security Across a National Health Network